hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/128__Praveen_R._Bhat.md

 > So one can argue similarly that vaishnavas are criticizing Shaivism for
 > doctrinal reasons alone.
 >
-> ​That very doctrine has been proven to be wrong by ​Appayya Dikshita saying that the reasons for which Shiva is set aside as a jIva applied to Rama or Krishna also.
+> That very doctrine has been proven to be wrong by Appayya Dikshita saying that the reasons for which Shiva is set aside as a jIva applied to Rama or Krishna also.